odpi/egeria/open-metadata-resources/open-metadata-archives/design-model-archives/glossary-canonical-model/docs/owlcanonicalglossarymodel/README.md

 Rdfs:member
 TermCategorization , CategoryHierarchy
 Rdfs:SubClassOf
-Spine object to spine object ISA
+Spine object to spine object IsATypeOfRelationship

 ###
 We have provided [a sample jsonld file](../../src/test/resources/EgeriaSampleOntology.json), that can be used to familiarise yourself with the tags to use and how the model elements relate to each other.